Nostalgic 80’s & 90’s movie filming locations

 - Filming location: Cindy Mancini’s house is located at: 3050 North Hill Farm Drive in Tucson, Arizona.
 Kenneth’s house is located at: 3324 N Christmas Avenue Tucson, AZ (private residence).
 The airplane graveyard is located at: 6000 E Valencia Rd, Tucson, AZ 85756.

 This underrated 80’s teen comedy is one of my all time favorites.
 Starring a then unknown Patrick Dempsey, this charming feel-good film features a likeable story line & cast.
 While not as well-known as the John Hughes teen dramedies, Can’t Buy Me Love is a worthy contender for best high school film of all time.
 The plot revolves around geeky Ronald (Patrick Dempsey) and his rise in popularity after paying cheerleader Cindy (Amanda Peterson) $1000 (saved up from mowing lawns) to be his girlfriend.

 Despite the negative reception from critics, anyone who attended high school can relate to the life lessons, and thus, it’s no surprise this film has a cult following.
 As Ronald states near the end of the film “Nerds, jocks.
 My side, your side.
 It’s all bullshit.
 It’s hard enough just trying to be yourself. ” The classic advice still holds true today.

 I jumped at the opportunity to check out all the filming locations in Tucson.
 Cindy Mancini’s house still looks exactly the same today, although the front lawn is much smaller than it appears on screen.
 The home today is the clubhouse in Tucson’s Hill Farm HOA community.
 As you drive past you can picture Ronald mowing Cindy’s lawn in the hot desert sun.
 The scene where Ronald & Cindy go on a date to an Airplane Graveyard was actually filmed at the Pima Air & Space museum.
-Here you can see over 300 historic aircraft on display.
+At this historic gem, you can view over 300 historic aircraft on display.

 - Release Date: July 1993